amorris28/bohannan_website/content/talapas.md

 rm qiime2-2020.2-py36-linux-conda.yml
 ```

-Then any time you what to use that version simply run:
+Then any time you want to use that version simply run:

 ```{bash}
 conda activate qiime2-2020.2